thdotnet/azure-docs.pt-br/articles/virtual-machines/workloads/sap/deployment-guide.md

 1. Instalar usando a CLI 2.0 do Azure

-   1. Instale a CLI 2.0 do Azure, conforme descrito em [instalar o Azure CLI 2.0][azure-cli-2].
+   1. Instale o CLI do Azure 2,0, conforme descrito em [instalar CLI do Azure 2,0][azure-cli-2].
    1. Entre usando sua conta do Azure:

       ```